Ashfakur-Rahman/CSE-301-302-OOP-Object-Oriented-Programming-JAVA/README.md

 # CSE-302-OOP-Sessional-with-JAVA
-CSE 302: OOP-Sessional, led by Mr. Nayan Kumar Nath, has been pivotal in my academic journey.
-Delving into OOP principles, I've gained essential skills for software development, shaping my understanding and readiness for complex tasks.
+CSE 302: OOP-Sessional, guided by Mr. Nayan Kumar Nath, has been pivotal in my academic journey.
+Alongside, I also learned Java from Anisul Islam's YouTube playlist, enriching my understanding of OOP principles and equipping me with essential skills for software development.
 Grateful for the invaluable insights gained.